ZombieHippie/coffeescript-rehab/README.md

     throw err if err
 ```

+## Or use the  CLI!
+If you install coffeescript-rehab globally, you can use it in the command line!

+`npm install -g coffeescript-rehab`

+Use:
+`rehab main.coffee` or `rehab directory` or `rehab directory ../fileoutput.js`
 ## But wait there's more!

 You can use Rehab to concatenate all your favorite languages!